raymondkiu/sequence-stats/README.md

 # sequence-stats
 A fast and beginner-friendly program to generate statistics from FASTQ and FASTA files.
-Also manipulate sequences such as renaming contigs and converting FASTQ to FASTA.
-Written in Bash.
+Also manipulate sequences such as renaming contigs, extract contigs and converting FASTQ to FASTA.
+Written in Bash, no specific dependencies required, should run without problems in Linux OS.
 All in one place.
-Tested to analyse microbial/prokaryotic sequences.
+Tested to analyse microbial/prokaryotic sequences only, might not be able to handle super large files (>10GB) - may be taking too long to do that.

 If you are not a Python/Perl/C/C++ programmer but a newbie in bioinformatics, and would like to use a Linux-based software with no complex installation/special libraries/dependencies required, this is the right tool for you.
 For small microbial genomes, the efficiency of this software is comparable to Perl/Python-based tools.
 Should generate outcome within a few seconds for each file.

 ## Installation
-Simply download the package and run the binary in Unix environment.
+Simply download the package and run the program in Unix environment.
 Source code is available in the src directory.

 ## Usage
 Please note that sequence-stats does not handle gzipped inputs.
 Extensions such as .fasta, .fna or .fastq are not required.